Recep Tayyip Erdoğan: Protests

-The 2013 Gezi Park protests were held against the perceived authoritarianism of Erdoğan and his policies, starting from a small sit-in in Istanbul in defense of a city park.
+The 2013 Gezi Park protests were held against the perceived authoritarianism of Erdoğan and his policies, starting from a small sit-in in Istanbul in defence of a city park.
 After the police's intense reaction with tear gas, the protests grew each day.
 Faced by the largest mass protest in a decade, Erdoğan made this controversial remark in a televised speech: "The police were there yesterday, they are there today, and they will be there tomorrow".
 After weeks of clashes in the streets of Istanbul, his government at first apologized to the protestors and called for a plebiscite, but then ordered a crackdown on the protesters.

-Presidency
+Presidency (2014–present)

 Erdoğan took the oath of office on 28 August 2014 and became the 12th president of Turkey.
-He administered the new Prime Minister Ahmet Davutoğlu's oath on 29 August.
+He administered the new prime minister Ahmet Davutoğlu's oath on 29 August.
 When asked about his lower-than-expected 51.79% share of the vote, he allegedly responded, "there were even those who did not like the Prophet.
 I, however, won 52%".
-Assuming the role of President, Erdoğan was criticized for openly stating that he would not maintain the tradition of presidential neutrality.
-Erdoğan has also stated his intention to pursue a more active role as president, such as utilizing the President's rarely used cabinet-calling powers.
-The political opposition has argued that Erdoğan will continue to pursue his own political agenda, controlling the government, while his new Prime Minister Ahmet Davutoğlu would be docile and submissive.
+Assuming the role of president, Erdoğan was criticized for openly stating that he would not maintain the tradition of presidential neutrality.
+Erdoğan has also stated his intention to pursue a more active role as president, such as utilizing the president's rarely used cabinet-calling powers.
+The political opposition has argued that Erdoğan will continue to pursue his own political agenda, controlling the government, while his new prime minister Ahmet Davutoğlu would be docile and submissive.
 Furthermore, the domination of loyal Erdoğan supporters in Davutoğlu's cabinet fuelled speculation that Erdoğan intended to exercise substantial control over the government.